loopstick/CCA_DigitalElectronics_Spring2020/README.md

 	- As always: Email me if you have questions
 	- Make a new folder on your Github repository for this project
           - Put your code in that folder.
 Call it something like _"YourName_firstMockUp"_
 	    - Put a schematic in that folder.
 	      - Hand drawn is fine.
 	      - [fritzing](http:fritzing.org) and [circuit.io](https://www.circuito.io/) are also nice for creating schematics.

-### Week 6: Thursday, February 28, 2020
+### Week 6: Friday, February 28, 2020
 - Workshop session - work on your Midterm Project!
 - *Homework*
   - Work on your Midterm project – Due week 8 !